The different types of email - All email is not the same

 - Limited quota for emails

 Note: Once you exceed your quota of 100Mb or 500 emails waiting for you on our email servers, you may no longer be able to receive emails.
-If this is the often the case, we recommend you upgrade your email accounts to an advanced email mailbox.
+If this is often the case, we recommend you upgrade your email accounts to an advanced email mailbox.
 There is a maximum size of around 15Mb for individual emails and their attachments

 Advanced Mailbox (IMAP)

-If you are using a smart phone, Blackberries™, iPhones™, iPads™ or other mobile devices to pickup your email, we strongly suggest that you upgrade your email accounts to use an IMAP mailbox.
+If you are using a smartphone, Blackberries™, iPhones™, iPads™ or other mobile devices to pick up your email, we strongly suggest that you upgrade your email accounts to use an IMAP mailbox.
 This is the best solution if you are not sat at your desk on most days and want the flexibility of having your email available from wherever you are.

 IMAP advanced mailboxes come with 1Gb of storage as standard and are specifically suited to managing lots of email and are tailored to work with both desktop computers and mobile devices.